 There are five different components of Power BI.

-- Power Pivot: The data transformation engine that fetches and cleans data and loads on to Power Query
+- Power Pivot: Fetches and cleans data and loads on to Power Query

-- Power Query: The data transformation engine that operates the loaded data
+- Power Query: Operates on the loaded data

 - Power Q&A: Makes it possible for users to interact with reports using simple English language